On level line fluctuations of SOS surfaces above a wall: Proof of Theorem 1.1 modulo Theorem 1.2

 Now, condition on $\fC$, and let $\xi(\fC)$ denote the boundary condition of $W$ given by the heights on $\fC$ and the sites of height $0$ on $\partial \Lambda$.
 From the domain Markov property, we may deduce our desired bound $\pi_{\Lambda_L}^0(B_n \cap C_n) <\ep$ if we can show

 uniformly over $\fC$.
-Define $\x_L := \lfloor \tfrac{L}2 -2L^{2/3} \rfloor$ and $\x_R:= \x_L + \lfloor 4L^{2/3} \rfloor$.
+Define $\x_{\ell} := \lfloor \tfrac{L}2 -2L^{2/3} \rfloor$ and $\x_r:=\x_{\ell} + \lfloor 4L^{2/3} \rfloor$.
 Using that all heights on $\fC$ are bounded by $H_L-n$, that all heights on $\partial \Lambda_L$ are $0$ (in particular, bounded by $H_L-n-1$), and that $B_n$ is an increasing event, we have

-where the boundary conditions $\legs$ are $H_L-n-1$ on the horizontal line of sites $\llb \x_L, \x_R \rrb \times \{-1\}$ and $H_L-n$ elsewhere (see \cref{fig:wiggle}, noting the ``legs'' of sites of height $H_L-n$ protruding inwards from the bottom boundary of $W$).
+where the boundary conditions $\legs$ are $H_L-n-1$ on the horizontal line of sites $\llb \x_{\ell}, \x_r \rrb \times \{-1\}$ and $H_L-n$ elsewhere (see \cref{fig:wiggle}, noting the ``legs'' of sites of height $H_L-n$ protruding inwards from the bottom boundary of $W$).
 Thus, it suffices to show the right-hand is bounded by~$\ep$.

 Moving to $\pi_{W}^{\legs}$ has two main advantages.
-The first is that there exists a \emph{unique} open $H_L-n$-contour $\gamma$ under this measure, and in particular, the sites of height $\geq H_L-n$ along $\gamma$ contain a simple path of length larger than $(\log L)^2$ (typically of order $L^{2/3}$).
-Further, a classical Peierls argument shows that, w.h.p. under $\pi_{W}^{\legs}$, there are no closed contours of length larger than $\log L$.
+The first is that there exists a \emph{unique} open $H_L-n$-contour $\gamma$ under this measure, and in particular, the sites of height $\geq H_L-n$ along $\gamma$ form a $*$-chain of sites of length larger than $(\log L)^2$ (typically of order $L^{2/3}$).
+Further, a standard Peierls argument shows that, w.h.p.\ under $\pi_{W}^{\legs}$, there are no such $*$-chains of length larger than $\log L$.
 In particular, defining

 we have

 The second advantage of moving to $\pi_{W}^{\legs}$ is that we may couple $\gamma$ under the no-floor measure $\widehat\pi_{W}^{\legs}$ with a modified Ising polymer law in the half-space $\bP_{\H}^\x$ (see \cref{def:mod-ising-polymer}), for which we have \cref{mainthm:BM-for-Ising-polymers}.
 After exhibiting this in \cref{claim:sos-legs-coupling}, we compare $\hatpilegs$ and $\pilegs$ via \cref{eqn:contourLawAreaTerm}.